-3.Formwork shall be removed from walls within 24 hours after tamping, and walls shall remain exposed until moisture content is in accordance with Section AR103.5.1.
-Visible voids shall be patched with light straw-clay prior to plastering.
+3.Temporary formwork shall be removed from walls within 24 hours after tamping, and walls shall remain exposed until moisture content is in accordance with Section AR103.5.1.
+Visible voids shall be filled with light straw-clay or other insulative material prior to plastering.

 Openings in walls shall be in accordance with the following:

 1.Rough framing for doors and windows shall be fastened to structural members in accordance with the International Residential Code.
 Windows and doors shall be flashed in accordance with the International Residential Code.

 2.An approved moisture barrier shall be installed at window sills in light straw-clay walls prior to installation of windows.

 Light straw-clay infill having a density of 30 pounds per cubic foot (480.6 kg/m3) or greater shall be dry to a moisture content of not more than 20 percent at a depth of 4 inches (102 mm), as measured from each side of the wall.
 Light straw-clay infill having a density of less than 30 pounds per cubic foot (480.6 kg/m3) shall be sufficiently dry such that the overall shrinkage of the light straw-clay is dimensionally stable.